grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

   -compactor.cleanup-interval=5m
   ```

+> [!NOTE]
+> These mitigations may be especially helpful if you are concurrently seeing queries for this tenant fail consistency checks.

 ### MimirInconsistentRuntimeConfig

 This alert fires if multiple replicas of the same Mimir service are using a different runtime config for a longer period of time.